Redbank Plains

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Redbank Plains has 41 active public transport stops operating, all of which are bus stops.
-These stops are served by two different routes that together provide 269 weekly passenger trips.
-The accessibility of the transport system is rated as moderate, with residents typically located 422 meters from their nearest stop.
+Redbank Plains has 63 operational public transport stops, all of which are bus stops.
+These stops are served by two routes that combined offer 269 weekly passenger trips.
+The area's transport accessibility is rated as moderate, with residents located an average of 422 meters from the nearest stop.
+Most residents commute outwards, with cars being the primary mode of transportation at 92%.
+On average, there are 1.5 vehicles per dwelling.
+According to the 2021 Census, only 9.1% of residents work from home, which may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport